hdmf-dev/hdmf-zarr/docs/source/index.rst

 - For specific TODO items relate to the Zarr backend see ``src/backend.py``
 - Exporting of HDF5 files with external links is not yet fully implemented/tested

+TODO
+^^^^
+-
+- Resolve reference stored in datasets to the containers
+- Add support for RegionReferences
+- HDF5IO uses export_source argument on export.
+Need to check with if we need it here as well.
+- Handling of  external links on export is not yet fully implemented and is missing a few corner cases
+- Here we update the PyNWB test harness to add ZarrIO to the rountrip tests, which in turn runs all HDF5 roundtrip tests also for Zarr.
+This requires changing the test harness in PyNWB, instead it would be useful to be able to "inject" new I/O backends in the test harness so that we can specify those tests here, rather than implementing this in PyNWB and making PyNWB dependent on hdmf-zarr (see https://github.com/NeurodataWithoutBorders/pynwb/pull/1018/files#diff-ebaf216d6ea84b72ee9ac17ab17b6e5d5ed8a5f3bbd09ee11d9ee6969c2fc294 )

 Indices and tables